 Title V of the JJDP Act provides a source of funds for states to award grants to communities for delinquency prevention and early intervention programming.
 To receive funds, states must be in compliance with the four core requirements of the JJDP Act, have an approved comprehensive delinquency prevention plan, and provide a cash or in-kind match of at least 50% of the federal dollars awarded.
-Virginia was awarded \$33,486 for 2009, down almost 31% from the prior year.
+Virginia was awarded \$84,945 for 2010 which is significantly greater than the \$33,486 awarded for 2009.